 Tel: 042-9353190; Email: email@example.com Follow us on twitter: @Louthcoco.

 Drogheda Library.
 Tel: 041-9876162

 Baby Book Club: Explore the benefits of reading to your baby from an early age.
 Join us for lots of great stories, rhymes and songs.
-The Baby Book Club meets on the fourth Wednesday of every month.
-Next meeting Wednesday 27th November at 10.30am.
-As part of Louth Science Festival there will be a special space themed Baby Book Club on Wednesday 20th November at 10.30am.
-All welcome.
+The Baby Book Club meets on the first Wednesday of every month @ 10.30am.

 'Just Write' - Adult Creative Writing Group: 1st & 3rd Tuesday of every month (2.30pm-4.00pm).
 New members welcome.